-Where S{nose} is the area of the circle describing the bluntness.
+Where $S{nose}$ is the area of the circle describing the bluntness.

-All the above relations are only valid for supersonic flow, however shock waves can form also before the supersonic regime; in particular this coefficient starts increasing at a certain Mach called "critical Mach number", this is usually found between Mach 0.6 and 0.8.
-The drag contribution in the transonic regime is very hard to compute and it's very shape-dependent: a simple way not to create any discontinuity is to increase this value from 0 (at critical Mach) to the maximum (at Mach 1) by means of a polynomial function of the second order.
+All the above relations are only valid for supersonic flow, however shock waves can form also before the supersonic regime, in particular this coefficient start increasing at a certain Mach called "critical Mach number", this is usually found between Mach 0.6 and 0.8.
+The drag contribution in the transonic regime is very hard to compute and it's very shape-dependent, a simple way not to create any discontinuity is to increase this value from 0 (at critical Mach) to the maximum (at Mach 1) by means of a polynomial function.

-The normal coefficient expressed by equation (5.6) is by far easier than the drag one.
+The normal coefficient is by far easier than the drag one.
 This relation is based on the hypothesis of slender body theory (fineness ratio > 5) and cross flow theory.

-$$C_N = \sin(2\alpha)\cos(\alpha/2) + 2l/d\sin(\alpha)^2 \tag{5.6}$$
+$$C_N = \sin(2\alpha)\cos(\alpha/2) + 2L/D\sin(\alpha)^2 \tag{5.6}$$